garrett-laroy-johnson/chaosmotic-systems-wiki/content/Chaos with Deleuze, Gilles and Felix Guattari.md

 '
 2. **Chaos in the _Deleuze and Guattari Dictionary_ (“Chaos,” “Chaosmosis,” and “Chaosophy”):**

-• **Chaosmosis:** A term coined by Guattari to describe the dynamic process by which order arises from chaos through creative and experimental practices.
+• **Chaosmosis:** A term coined by [[Felix Guattari]] to describe the dynamic process by which order arises from chaos through creative and experimental practices.

 • **Chaosophy:** The philosophy of engaging with chaos as a productive force, emphasizing **multiplicity and the breakdown of hierarchical systems.
 It invites us to think beyond binaries and fixed categories.**